-In terms of the activity of the Investment Centers Directorate, in 2020, we highlight:
+In terms of the activity in 2020, we highlight:

 - Client Segmentation for Private Banking with a portfolio of 1 300 000 000 USD. - Segmentation of 2,515 clients from other commercial networks to the Investment Centers. - As a result of the segmentation, the resource portfolio reduced its representativeness in the Bank's portfolio from 26% to 7%, with the need to redefine the strategies for capturing business from the new customer segment.